gabbybamps/Expenses-Display-App/README.md

 This React App displays the Expenses of an individual and groups and displays them in a chart according to the months of the year.
 The user can add new expenses through a form.
+The user can also filter the expenses according to years.